 - Up to a 9% increase in the number of miles needed for upgrade awards.

 Qantas claims that the increase in miles required is justified given that it is the first increase in 15 years, and the new price better reflects the upgraded experience.
-Although price increases are unfortunate, the changes won't take effect until September 18th, 2019, allowing flyers to lock in award tickets at lower-priced tiers.
+Although price increases are unfortunate, Qantas did announce these changes three months in advance, allowing flyers to lock in award tickets at lower-priced tiers.

 Before and After Price Comparison

-The good news is that the reduced taxes and fees are effective immediately, while the increases in points required don't begin until September 18th.
+The good news is that the reduced taxes and fees took immediate effect, while the increases in points required were delayed until September 18th.
 For business and first-class flights booked after September 18th, the higher number of points required will generally cancel out (or in some cases far outweigh) any gains from reduced out-of-pocket costs.
-That said, the time window between now and the September deadline presents a unique opportunity where you can get the best of both worlds—paying the current award prices and benefiting from the reduced fees.
+For the three months after the announcement, frequent flyers got the best of both worlds—paying the old award prices and benefiting from the reduced fees.

 - Earn 60,000 Membership Rewards® points after you use your new Card to make $5,000 in purchases in your first 3 months.